Die, Monster, Die!

-Die, Monster, Die!
-(UK title: Monster of Terror, also known as The House at the End of the World) is a 1965 science fiction horror film directed by Daniel Haller, and starring Boris Karloff, Nick Adams, Freda Jackson and Suzan Farmer.
-A loose adaptation of H. P. Lovecraft's story "The Colour Out of Space", its plot follows an American man who, while visiting his English fiancee's familial estate, uncovers a series of bizarre occurrences.
+Die, Monster, Die! (released in the United Kingdom as Monster of Terror) is a 1965 science fiction horror film directed by Daniel Haller in his feature directorial debut, and starring Boris Karloff, Nick Adams, Freda Jackson and Suzan Farmer.
+A loose adaptation of H. P. Lovecraft's short story "The Colour Out of Space", its plot follows an American man who, while visiting his English fiancée's familial estate, uncovers a series of bizarre occurrences.

+The film was an international co-production between the United States and the United Kingdom.
+It was distributed in the United States by American International Pictures on October 27, 1965.

 Plot

 Stephen Reinhart, an American scientist, travels to Arkham, England to visit his fiancée, Susan Witley, whom he met while she was studying abroad in the United States.
-He arrives at the Witley estate, where he is met coolly by Susan's father, Nahum.
+He arrives at the Witley estate, having been shunned by all the locals in the vicinity, where he is met coolly by Susan's father, Nahum.
 Susan's bedridden mother, Letitia, however, is welcoming of him.
 She invites Stephen to speak with her, but remains partly hidden by her bed canopy, which obscures her features.
 She offers Stephen a box containing a gold earring that she says belonged to her maid, Helga, who recently fell mysteriously ill and disappeared.

 Over dinner, Stephen asks Susan and Nahum about a blackened patch of land near the estate that appears decimated.
 They state it was caused by a fire, though Susan adds that no one has been able to fully explain what occurred there.
 Moments later, the butler, Mervyn, collapses.
 Later, while Susan brings her mother dinner, she is startled by a cloaked figure that appears in the window.
 Late that night, Stephen and Susan hear mysterious noises emanating from the basement.
 When they go to investigate, they are met by Nahum, who nervously informs them that Mervyn has died.
 Later that night, Stephen witnesses Nahum burying Mervyn's body in the woods.
 When he follows him outside, he observes a strange light glowing from the greenhouse.

 At dawn, Stephen leaves the estate and is followed by a cloaked figure who attacks him in the woods, but the individual quickly flees.
 Back in the village, Stephen meets with Henderson, the town doctor, who is reluctant to speak to him due to his association with the Witleys.
 Henderson's secretary informs Stephen that Susan's grandfather, Corbin Witley, died in Henderson's arms, but the circumstances of his death remain a mystery.